 About one third of the world’s land, more than four billion hectares, is forests.
 Every year, this area decreases by an average of 13 million hectares which corresponds to around 35 football fields per minute.
 The largest losses are observed in Africa and South America, mainly due to agriculture.
+Coffee production and deforestation play a role in this.

 While coffee originates from the humid, tropical forests in southern Ethiopia and South Sudan and around the globe is largely grown in many former forest landscapes – some of which located in biodiversity hotspots or protected areas such as the Mata Atlântica and the Cerrado region in Brazil, the Mesoamerican Forests in Central America and the Eastern Afromontane Forests hosting the genetic diversity of Coffea Arabica in Ethiopia – the relation between coffee and forest cover today is weakle addressed in our sector.
 We are looking at many other aspects related to sustainability in coffee: “Where will future production come from if young people continue migrating from rural areas?
 How can productivity be increased to meet growing demand?
 How strongly will climate change impact upon production volumes, qualities and coffee regions?
 Which varieties should be promoted to cope with rising temperatures and more irregular rainfall patterns?
 How can supply chains strengthen coffee producers in their operations?”
 And while we care for farmer training on GAPs at an increasingly large scale and the number of agronomists and technicians employed in the sector has probably never been bigger at any time there is evidence that our sustainability efforts are not good enough.